analuisadev/100-Days-Of-Code/README.md

 <br> Day 35: I made a program that reads the vowels of the elements defined within a tuple.</br>
 <br> Day 36: I did a lower and higher value exercise using Python Lists.</br>
 <br> Day 37: I did a brief Data Structures exercise (LIST) using the command to reverse the order of the whole numbers written as an exercise.</br>
-<br> Day 38: Program for reading notes, sum, average and order reversal using Lists.<br>
+<br> Day 38: Program for reading notes, sum, average and order reversal using Lists.</br>
 <br> Day 39: In an exercise I created a program where the user can enter several numerical values and register them in a list.
 If the number already exists inside, it will not be added.
 At the end, all the unique values entered will be displayed, in ascending order.
 (TODAY)</b></br>